collectionbuilder-lis/jewishkansans/pages/about.md

   <h2>Our Team</h2>
   </div>
   <div class="col-md-6">
     {% include feature/card.html text="Dominique Stringer is a project lead for the Homemaking project.
-She holds a MA in Museum Studies from the University of Kansas and a BA in Anthropology from Luther College." header="Dominique Stringer - Founder" objectid="demo_004" heading_level="h3" %}
+She is completing an MA in Museum Studies from the University of Kansas and holds a BA in Anthropology from Luther College." header="Dominique Stringer - Founder" objectid="demo_004" heading_level="h3" %}
   </div>
   <div class="col-md-6">
     {% include feature/card.html text="Tyra Kalman is a project lead for the Homemaking project." header="Tyra Kalman" objectid="demo_004" heading_level="h3" %}